Calico Rock Museum & Visitor Center

 Hardship, grit, and community — the story of the families who carved a town out of the Ozark wilderness, from 1831 to the mid-20th century.

-"These weren't just settlers.
-They were builders — of homes, of institutions, of a culture that still exists today."
+“These were not just settlers.
+They were builders — of homes, of institutions, of a culture that still exists today.”

 - Sue McCluskey Birth of the Ozarks Gallery